atlassian/react-sweet-state/docs/advanced/container.md

 );
 ```

-NOTE: Remember though that those props will be available **only** to Subscribers/hooks that are children of the `Container` that receives them, regardless of the Container being global/scoped.
+_NOTE: Remember though that those props will **only** be available to Subscribers/hooks that are children of the `Container` that receives them, regardless of the Container being global/scoped._

 #### Container can trigger actions